knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestDocumentMetadata.md

 # Test `/rest/document/{id}/metadata`

-## Create, retrieve, update and delete document metadata
+A document has metadata: a map of key-value pairs.

 [ ](- "#docId=createDocument()")

-A document has metadata: a map of key-value pairs.
-To add document metadata we created a document first: [ ](- "c:echo=#docId")
+To add document metadata we first create a document: [ ](- "c:echo=#docId")

 ### Create document metadata
 When adding the following document metadata with a `PUT` to [`/rest/documents/{id}/metadata/{key}`](- "#createEndpoint")